 There may be some 300,000 left in the wild, on the Serengeti-Mara Plains alone there are an estimated 150,000 plains zebras.
 During the rainy season in the Serengeti, aggregate herds of up to 10,000 individuals may form, part of one of the last great wildlife spectacles in the world.

 The Chapman’s zebra or the Damara zebra (Equus burchelli antiquorum) is a subspecies of Plains zebra occurring from Angola and Namibia across northern South Africa to Transvaal.
 It is characterized by a pattern of broad, dark stripes alternating with thin, light shadow-stripes.
-The stripes fade into the brownish colour of the body on the hindquarters and are absent altogether on the legs.
+The stripes fade into the brownish color of the body on the hindquarters and are absent altogether on the legs.

 Burchell’s zebra existed from southern Botswana into the Orange Free State of South Africa.
 As European settlement spread northward from the Cape to colonial Southern Rhodesia, this subspecies was hunted to extinction.
 The wild herds had disappeared by 1910 and the last known individual died in the Berlin Zoo in 1918.